Ryukhaan/Lab3-Shell/README.md

 ### Not again!

 Oh no!
 It seems that the next exercise is on the main branch.
-Let's check the branch to find the rest of the exercise.
+Let's check all the versions of the main branch to find the rest of the exercise.